YuriPaglierani/Hamiltonian-Neural-Networks-Pendulums/README.md

 4. Visualization tools for comparing true and predicted trajectories, as well as energy conservation
 5. Notebooks for both single, and double pendulum application

+## Fast way

+Here I prepared [this Google Colab](https://colab.research.google.com/drive/194D_fDPusEWJ1uea0T06N0QnxogteER2?usp=sharing) you can open and run (tested only on CPU)

+If you need more low-level insigths, please look at the notebooks in the repo or in the src code

 ## Repository Structure

 ```